davidgasquez/handbook/Open Data.md

   - **Dynamic**.
 Use only the data you need.
 No need to pull 150GB.
 - **Default APIs**.
 For some datasets, allowing REST API / GraphQL endpoints might be useful.
 Same with providing an SQL interface.
   - Users should be able to clone public datasets with a single CLI command.
+  - Installing datasets could be mounting them from in a virtual filesystem (FUSE) and supporting random access (e.g: HTTP Range requests).
 - **Don't break history**.
 If a dataset is updated, the [old versions should still be accessible](https://www.heltweg.org/posts/how-to-make-sure-no-one-cares-about-your-open-data/).
   - Make sure the datasets are there for the long run.
 This might take different forms (using a domain name, IPFS, ...).